 For Curr Exch LME (Spot) 2/12/01 USD/EUR (USD/GBP & JPY/USD)

-A currency Transaction with Enron Europe Finance & Trading Limited as agent for Risk Management & Trading Corp under which either (A) for the case in which Counterparty submits an offer to buy from EEFTL, Counterparty shall receive the Base Currency Amount and shall pay the Foreign Currency Amount, or (B) for the case in which Counterparty submits an offer to sell to EEFTL, Counterparty shall pay the Base Currency Amount and shall receive the Foreign Currency Amount.
-The Base Currency Amount shall equal the volume submitted by the Counterparty via the website.
-The Foreign Currency Amount shall equal the Base Currency Amount multiplied by the price submitted by the Counterparty via the website, multiplied by the daily London Metal Exchange (LME) fixing rate as published by Reuters on page MTLE the Date of the transaction.
+A currency Transaction with Enron Europe Finance & Trading Limited (“EEFTL”) as agent for Risk Management & Trading Corp. under which either (A) for the case in which Counterparty submits an offer to buy from EEFTL, Counterparty shall receive the Base Currency Amount and shall pay the Foreign Currency Amount, or (B) for the case in which Counterparty submits an offer to sell to EEFTL, Counterparty shall pay the Base Currency Amount and shall receive the Foreign Currency Amount.
+The Base Currency Amount shall equal the volume submitted by the Counterparty via the Website.
+The Foreign Currency Amount shall equal the Base Currency Amount, multiplied by the daily London Metal Exchange (LME) fixing rate as published by Reuters on page MTLE on the Date of the transaction, modified by the price submitted by the Counterparty via the Website,

 The settlement date shall be two business days after the Date of the transaction, which shall be the date set forth in the Product description on the Website.